Confused about the best way to include references and citations in consumer writing? Read on to learn how to reference effectively.

 These tips can help you to develop your own referencing process – so you can better meet the referencing needs of the health brand, business or organisation you’re writing for.

-1. Become clear on the specific requirements before you start
+1. Define the consumer referencing requirements before you start writing

-Every organisation has their requirements for referencing health content and it can help to understand up-front what these are to ensure you meet these requirements while you write.
+Every organisation has unique referencing and citation requirements.
+It can help to understand what these are to ensure you meet these requirements while you write.

-Where possible, try to understand your requirements up-front – it can save you time and ensure that any revisions you include in your quotes aren’t chewed up with re-referencing your content.
+Where possible, try to get your client to define the requirements before you proceed.
+Doing so will save you time and ensure that any revisions you include in your quotes aren’t chewed up with re-referencing your content.

 Part of the discussion about referencing requirements may include asking for an example of how they like their work referenced.
 This can help you better understand the style and type of information to include in your draft.